-- 11.1 The Deputy Head (Pastoral) and HR officer will ensure there are sufficient trained staff in the School/boarding house to implement this policy.
-This includes appropriate briefings for occasional, peripatetic or supply staff. - 11.2 Staff who support a pupil with a medical condition will receive training to ensure they are competent and confident to meet the requirements in an IHCP.
-Some staff may have knowledge of the support needed for a medical condition, so extensive training may not always be required.
+11.1 The Deputy Head (Pastoral) and HR officer will ensure there are sufficient trained staff in the School/boarding house to implement this policy.
+This includes appropriate briefings for occasional, peripatetic or supply staff.

-Ref: Supporting Pupils with Medical Conditions Туре: Policy Version: 08 Owner: Head teacher Date: February 2024 Status: Directors Approved
+Ref: Supporting Pupils with Medical Conditions Type: Policy

+Version: 10 Owner: Head teacher

+Date: June 2025 Status: Directors Approved

-- 11.3 Staff must not administer prescription medicines or undertake a healthcare procedure without appropriate training.
+- 11.2 Staff who support a pupil with a medical condition will receive training to ensure they are competent and confident to meet the requirements in an IHCP.
+Some staff may have knowledge of the support needed for a medical condition, so extensive training may not always be required. - 11.3 Staff must not administer prescription medicines or undertake a healthcare procedure without appropriate training.
 A first-aid certificate does not constitute appropriate training. - 11.4 A healthcare professional, or the First Aid Officer in the School, will identify the type/level of training required during the development and review of an IHCP. - 11.5 A healthcare professional, or the First Aid Officer in the School, will confirm the proficiency of staff in administering medicine or a healthcare procedure.
 The HR officer, Deputy Head (Pastoral) and Head of Lairthwaite House will keep records of training and proficiency checks. - 11.6 There are 3 levels of training which will be implemented in Keswick School.
 These are: - 11.6.1 An annual awareness of School policies and procedures through INSET/Code of Conduct to ensure all staff are aware of this policy and their role in implementing it.
 This will include some basic information about the conditions staff may have to recognise and deal with (such as asthma, diabetes, anaphylaxis or epilepsy) and where further information can be found. - 11.6.2 General competence to administer non-complex and topical medicines.
-This will be delivered inhouse and will include: - an awareness of safeguarding issues around Fabricated or Induced Illness (FII); - hygiene requirements e.g. washing hands before handling medicines, using a clean measuring device for oral medicine liquids, ensuring containers are clean before they are stored again etc; - pre-administration checks e.g. having the correct record sheet and checking the medicine has not already been administered, child's identity, child's medicine (including that the dosage, frequency etc. on a IHCP matches the prescription label), expiry date of medicine, that storage instructions have been adhered to (i.e. if it should be refrigerated that it was in the fridge) etc; - procedures for administration e.g. whether the child self-administers, the supervision required (as described in the IHCP), what should be done with used administration devices (spoons, oral syringes, self-administered sharps etc.), what to do if a child refuses a medicine etc; - recording procedures. - 11.6.3 Specific competence to manage a medical condition and administer complex medicines.
+This will be delivered inhouse and will include: - an awareness of safeguarding issues around Fabricated or Induced Illness (FII); - hygiene requirements e.g. washing hands before handling medicines, using a clean measuring device for oral medicine liquids, ensuring containers are clean before they are stored again etc: - pre-administration checks e.g. having the correct record sheet and checking the medicine has not already been administered, child's identity, child's medicine (including that the dosage, frequency etc. on a IHCP matches the prescription label), expiry date of medicine, that storage instructions have been adhered to (i.e. if it should be refrigerated that it was in the fridge) etc; - procedures for administration e.g. whether the child self-administers, the supervision required (as described in the IHCP), what should be done with used administration devices (spoons, oral syringes, self-administered sharps etc.), what to do if a child refuses a medicine etc; - recording procedures. - 11.6.3 Specific competence to manage a medical condition and administer complex medicines.
 We will take advice from a relevant healthcare professional when developing an IHCP to cover such needs and up-date as required. - 11.7 We will follow the Department of Health's publication 'Guidance on the use of emergency salbutamol inhalers in Schools', September 2014.
-The First Aid Officer in the School and Head of Lairthwaite House are responsible for overseeing the protocol for the use of an emergency inhaler, monitoring its implementation and for maintaining the asthma register in the School and boarding house. - 11.8 All staff will be trained to: - recognise the symptoms of an asthma attack and how to distinguish them from other conditions with similar symptoms; and - be aware of this policy, check if a child is on the asthma register, access the emergency inhaler kit and summon assistance from a first aider.
+The First Aid Officer in the School and Head of Lairthwaite House are responsible for overseeing the protocol for the use of an emergency inhaler, monitoring its implementation and for maintaining the asthma register in the School and boarding house.

-Ref: Supporting Pupils with Medical Conditions Туре: Policy Version: 08 Owner: Head teacher Date: February 2024 Status: Directors Approved
+Ref: Supporting Pupils with Medical Conditions Type: Policy

+Version: 10 Owner: Head teacher

+Date: June 2025 Status: Directors Approved